 The science is clear, global warming is causing disastrous climate change.
-But what’s UK ELT’s role in climate action?
+But what’s ELT’s role in climate action?

 And, as educators, we have an added opportunity.